epigone707/gmail-saver/README.md

 ==============================
 ...
 ```
 Then it will print all messages in a specified label id.
-Here, I choose the 'testLabel' with id 'Label_7090689821639516814':
+Here, I choose the 'testLabel' with id 'Label_7090689821639516814'.
+There're only three messages in this label:
 ```
 ...
 ==============================